Arizona Leisure - Vacation Guide

 It took the forces of water, wind, and climate extremes over millions of years to create this cathedral of shapes and its brilliant array of color.
 During rain storms, water is collected in a basin above the slot canyon.
 When the basin overflows, it forms a flash flood that rushes through the canyon carving shapes of sandstone which is essentially petrified sand dunes.
 With each succeeding flood, carvings of new shapes and polishing of existing formations gradually occur.

-Is There A Danger of Getting Caught in New Floods?
+Is There A Danger of Flash Floods?

 Yes, there could be potential danger, but there is only remote chance.
 During rain storms on the Navajo Indian Reservation, rain-runoffs slowly converge to form quick-moving flash floods.
 But guides and management carefully watch weather patterns carefully.
 When poor weather and potential rain storms are predicted, the canyons will be closed and entry is prohibited.
 This is a reason visits to the canyons are prohibited without being accompanied by an approved guide